CLOSE X

 When goods are imported into the UK, they need to be valued correctly for duty and VAT purposes.

-Generally, valuation for VAT is not normally an issue because importers, whether they are UK or non-UK based, can register for VAT and apply for Postponed VAT Accounting (PVA).
-This is carried out as part of the importation procedure and means that VAT is not levied at import but is rather declared on the businesses VAT return.
+Generally, valuation for VAT is not normally an issue because importers, whether they are UK or non-UK-based, can register for VAT and apply for Postponed VAT Accounting (PVA).
+This is carried out as part of the importation procedure and means that VAT is not levied at import but is rather declared on the business’s VAT return.
 In almost all cases, VAT is recovered as input tax on the same VAT return meaning there are no cashflow issues or any need for bank guarantees.

 However, where the goods attract duty valuation is important.
 Normally, goods from the EU do not attract duty (see our previous update ‘Rules of origin for goods moving to/from the UK’).
 Goods from outside of the EU could attract duty, and when that is the case, it will be charged on the valuation the importer (or their agent) applies to the goods.
-If HMRC consider this valuation to be incorrect (i.e. too low!) they can seize the goods and even destroy them.
+If HMRC considers this valuation to be incorrect (i.e. too low!) they can seize the goods and even destroy them.

 In a recent case, the GE VAT/Indirect team advised a client whose goods were seized and threatened with destruction unless a different valuation was agreed.
 Even when the team pointed out that there was no duty on those goods, the officer refused to release them.
 Consequently, our VAT team took the unusual step of submitting a ‘notice of claim’.
 This effectively states that HMRC has illegally seized goods and would force HMRC to start court proceedings, known as ‘condemnation proceedings’.
 In short, the team argued that the goods could not be seized as the law regarding seizure only allows certain specified goods to be seized or goods attract duty.
 The client’s goods fell into neither category.